-September 15, 1921: WBZ was the first station licensed as a “commercial” radio station, located in East Springfield, MA.
+September 15, 1921: WBZ was the first station licensed as a “commercial” radio station.
+It's located in East Springfield, MA.

-September 19, 1921: WBZ s first broadcast from the Eastern States Exposition in Springfield, MA.
+September 19, 1921: WBZ airs first broadcast from the Eastern States Exposition in Springfield, MA.
 Gov. Cox of Massachusetts and Gov. Lake of Connecticut gave speeches.

-November 28, 1921: Madame Louise Homer, famous contralto, gives a live radio interview, the first time her fans have heard her on the radio.
+November 28, 1921: Madame Louise Homer, famous contralto, gives a live radio interview.
+It's the first time her fans have heard her on the radio.

-April 11, 1923: WBZ broadcast one of the first French-English bilingual programs, with a concert from a Montreal-based vocal group and announcing by Jacques N. Cartier of CKAC Radio in Montreal.
+April 11, 1923: WBZ broadcasts one of the first French-English bilingual programs, with a concert from a Montreal-based vocal group and announcing by Jacques N. Cartier of CKAC Radio in Montreal.

 October 3, 1923: WBZ begins a series of courses for credit, in association with the Mass.
 Department of Education.